RedHatInsights/drift-backend/README.md

 # drift-backend
 System drift analysis service

-this is a flask app that provides api for drift-frontend.
+This is a flask app that provides api for drift-frontend.
 It listens on port 8080 by default.

 To run: